 Dr Lisa Beatty, PhD (Clin Psych) is a Cancer Council SA Postdoctoral Fellow and a Clinical Psychologist in the Flinders Centre for Innovation in Cancer at Flinders University.
 Her areas of research focus on promoting adjustment to cancer, and developing accessible psychological interventions for people affected by cancer.

-Prof. Nick Hulbert-Williams, PhD CPsychol, is a Professor of Behavioural Medicine at the University of Chester and a Coaching Psychologist.
+Prof. Nick Hulbert-Williams, PhD CPsychol, is a Professor of Psychology at Edge Hill University and a Coaching Psychologist.
 His research interests include psychosocial oncology and contextual behavioural science.

 Prof. Bogda Koczwara, BMBS FRACP, MBioethics, is a medical oncologist with an interest in breast cancer management and is the Head of the Survivorship program at the Flinders Centre for Innovation in Cancer at Flinders University and Flinders Medical Centre in Adelaide, South Australia.
 Her main interests focus on management of breast cancer, supportive care, patient communication and decision-making.